Acaruso/midi-seq/notes.md

   - reverse playhead
   - modify playhead
   - record a sequence of notes from somewhere and paste it elsewhere
-    - sort of a buffer shuffler for midi notes
+    - sort of like a buffer shuffler for midi notes
   - conditionals
     - trigger if some condition is met
     - trigger if some other notes will also trigger
   - probability
   - arpeggio, chord, scale related stuff
+  - begin playing some other sequence
+    - this could be used to implement the "nested sequences" idea above
+    - sequences don't have to literally be nested
+    - outer sequence triggers inner sequence to begin playing
+    - inner sequence would probably be a one shot sequence
+  - generate an entire new sequence

+- i guess what we will probably want is some sort of "global" vector of all sequences
+    - each tick, do something like:
+      - `for seq in seqVector: seq.onTick(curTick)`
+    - similar to video game development